nukopian/DBIx-Squirrel/README.md

 All `DBIx::Squirrel` iterators support an optional processing step called _transformation_.
-This can be summarised as the automatic, just-in-time processing and, potentially, re-shaping or filtering of results as they are fetched from the database and before they are returned to the caller.
+This can be summarised as the automatic, just-in-time processing and, potentially, re-shaping (or filtering) of results as they are fetched from the database, before they are returned to the caller.

-A transformation is comprised of one or more processing stages, in which each stage receives a result and then changes the result (or does something else it), finally handing a result off to the next stage, or returning it to the caller if there are no more stages.
+A transformation is comprised of one or more processing stages.
+Each stage receives its version of the result, changes it or does something else it, and finally hands it off to the next stage, or to the caller if there are no more stages.

-Recall, if you will, that there are two kinds of iterator, as well as two ways to construct each of type:
+Recall, if you will, that there are two kinds of iterator, as well as two ways to construct each:

     Basic Iterators              |  Fancy Iterators
     ---------------------------------------------------------------